kevinmkchin/untitled-action-game/radiant/readme.txt

-Radiant is a ray tracing lightmapping program.
+Radiant is a ray tracing lightmapper program.
 It leverages NVIDIA OptiX and RTX hardware to model global illumination and bake lightmaps incredibly fast.

 The optix/ directory contains the CMakeLists project to compile the OptiX shader into the OptiX Intermediate Representation.
 It also contains a python script to generate a C++ byte array from the optixir binary so that it can be embedded into the program instead of loading at runtime.